Clariah creates, annotates and shares datasets for researchers form the broader Humanities and part of the Social Sciences.

 - Generate, transform and share new datasets

 Ineo: all our digital resources in one place

-From the end of 2021, all Clariah datasets will be offered through the new digital resources platform Ineo.
-Until then, they can be found through the resources overview page.
+From the end of 2021, CLARIAH resources will be offered through the new digital resources platform Ineo.
+Until then, they can be found through the resource overview page.